Reflecting for Your Personal Statement

 - What are you passionate about?

-- What keeps you motivated?
-Why?
+- What keeps you motivated—and why?

 - What kind of learner are you?